shulavkarki/Speech-Enhancement/README.md

-A Speech Enhancement Model that employs deep learning techniques to create a model that enhances speech quality in audio.
+A Speech Enhancement Model that employs U-Net as a DL model that enhances speech quality in audio.
 The system reduces background noise, improves clarity, and increases intelligibility.

 ## Technologies Used
  - Python